 A practice that is becoming popular on micro-farms, is the growing of coffee plants among other crops and vegetation.
 This approach is akin to social forestry and has a positive impact on community sustainability.
 Over its lifetime, a single coffee plant can produce more than two thousand cherries making this approach viable for small villages and rural homesteads.

 Sustainable coffee farming uses less water than traditional farming practices.
 Organic matter, such as composted coffee pulp and fertilizers is spread under coffee plants reducing the amount of water required for irrigation.
 Also, water leftover from the cherry processing is recycled and used for coffee plant irrigation.

 Coffee has a long history dating back centuries.
 Few other drinks have garnered as much imagination, fascination, experimentation, and social dialogue.
 It is the drink of kings and peasants alike.
 It is full of as much mystery as it is knowledge, and can bring about social change and improve conditions in the most desperate parts of the planet.

 When you buy a cup of coffee at your neighborhood coffee shop, think about the farmer and ask yourself where do coffee beans come from?
 They are the ones who cared for the coffee plants, carefully picked the cherries, sorted them, processed them, and sent the beans to market.
 They are the ones concerned about sustainable growing practices, quality, and community.
 On average, only one cent, that's right, one single cent, of what you paid goes to the coffee farmer.
-As coffee lovers, it’s up to us to put pressure on suppliers and retailers to insist on organic beans, sustainably sourced, and purchased under fair trade agreements.
+As coffee lovers, it’s up to us to put pressure on suppliers and retailers to insist on organic beans and sustainably sourced.
 That’s the key to protecting the coffee farmer and truly celebrating the bean!